 Management of the Corporation knows of no other matter to come before the Meeting other than those referred to in the Notice of Meeting.
-However, if any other matters which are not known to management should properly come before the Meeting, the accompanying form of proxy confers discretionary authority upon the persons named therein to vote on such matters in accordance with their best judgement.
+However, if any other matters which are not known to management should properly come before the Meeting, the accompanying form of proxy and voting instruction form, as applicable, confers discretionary authority upon the persons named therein to vote on such matters in accordance with their best judgement.